Send campaigns to Microsoft Ads

 Microsoft Ads requires only email addresses.
 There are no optional fields.

 Amperity pre-selects the list of attributes that may be sent to Microsoft Ads.
-When you open the Edit attributes page for Microsoft Ads, it will be similar to:
+The Edit attributes page for Microsoft Ads is similar to:

 Note

-The Merged_Customers table is the default table from which data is sent to Microsoft Ads, even though your segments were built against the Customer_360 table.
+The Merged Customers table is the default table from which data is sent to Microsoft Ads, even though segments are often built against the Customer 360 table.
 This is by design.
-The Merged_Customers table is the underlying table for customer profile data and is the source for customer profile data that exists in the Customer_360 table.
+The Merged Customers table is the underlying table for customer profile data and is the source for all customer profile data that exists within the Customer 360 table.

 Note

-Amperity will begin processing the segments that define audiences, exclusions, and sub-audiences, and will then send the results to configured destinations.
-Please allow for enough time for Amperity to complete this process before kicking off a campaign in your downstream systems.
+Amperity will begin processing the segments that define audiences, exclusions, and sub-audiences, and will then send the results to Microsoft Ads.